presianbg/Programming101-Python-2018/Application/3.ColorBombs/README.md

 Takes a bomb field from the standard input and prints the amount of clicks that you need to do in order to explode all the bombs.

-**NOTE:** The bomb field can be any rectangle with dimentions from 4 to 20!
+**NOTE:** The bomb field can be any rectangle with dimensions from 4 to 20!

 **NOTE:** The bombs don`t fall down if there is nothing below them.
 Look at the example animations for more context!